Providing short breaks part time

 - have enough time to spare to provide regular short breaks, which may include daytime, overnight stays or weekends

-- be willing to learn
+- be willing to learn.

 There's a range of training and support available for short breaks carers.
+We make sure that you have all the resources and knowledge you need to look after children with disabilities.

-- You'll receive an hourly or overnight payment
+- an hourly rate or overnight payment

 or to talk to our friendly recruitment team call 0800 801 530